 - Maintaining cleanliness of the building (includes sweeping, mopping, disinfecting rails, and windows (especially in sick bay)

 - Working with the water system

-- Introducing the public to sea turtles and the goals of the hospital, during afternoon visiting hours
+- Introducing the public to sea turtles, ocean conservation and the goals of the hospital, during afternoon visiting hours

 Life as an Intern at our Sea Turtle Center